From Keywords to Ontologies Using Query Patterns

 We see Google using question graphs to display related questions in search results, and that pays attention to how entities in those questions might be connected.
 I wrote about those in, Related Questions are Joined by ‘People Also Search For’ Refinements; Now Using a Question Graph.

-A recently granted Google Patent describes how queries might be created about specific entities that answer questions that searchers may have.
+A recently granted Google Patent describes how queries might be created about specific entities that answer questions that searchers may have, and understand query patterns that may lead to answering more questions.
 As the summary of the patent tells us:

 In general, one innovative aspect of the subject matter described in this specification can be embodied in methods that include crowdsourcing the generation of one or more textual query patterns relating to one or more facts about a particular person, place, or thing.
 For instance, users of an Internet-based system can receive a statement that states a fact about a particular thing, such as “Barack Obama is 6’1”.”
 In response, the users of the Internet-based system can generate and send one or more queries that could be used to retrieve the fact, such as the question “How tall is Barack Obama?” or a query that includes the query terms “Barack Obama height.”